khulnasoft/kengine.js/examples/README.md

 - [CircleCI](circleci)
 - [Bitbucket](bitbucket)

-The above examples use the [KEngine Docker image](https://hub.docker.com/r/khulnasoft/kengine) to execute the KEngine CLI.
+The above examples use the [Kengine Docker image](https://hub.docker.com/r/khulnasoft/kengine) to execute the Kengine CLI.

 Note that the [Kengine GitHub action](https://github.com/marketplace/actions/setup-kengine) is available for GitHub actions too.